TimRudy/uart-verilog/README.md

 - In this particular case `in_sample` drops to `0` between `E` and `F`

-- When `sample_count` is `F`, the assignments after line [`274`](https://github.com/TimRudy/uart-verilog/blob/a805332/Uart8Receiver.v#L274-L281) are what start the next frame, the `IDLE` state, and the "start" bit hold count of `12` ticks
+- When `sample_count` is `F`, the assignments after line [`274`](https://github.com/TimRudy/uart-verilog/blob/4a25276/Uart8Receiver.v#L274-L281) are what start the next frame, and they start the `IDLE` state, and the "start" bit hold check of counting `12` ticks

 - If you follow further: In the `IDLE` state, the condition at line `132` holds, the condition at line `133` does not hold, and so the counting continues in the branch at line `146`

 - The logic fix for getting #28 working properly impacted some of the traces - the change was non-functional, only to an internal signal: a transit through `RESET` state was eliminated.
 Which I liked.
-This delta for test #1 shows the change, at `state` at the red marker: [1_cee44e1.png &larr;&rarr; 1.png](https://github.com/TimRudy/uart-verilog/compare/main..TimRudy:diff-test-1_cee44e1 "Compare: Logic fix at transition from `READY` to `IDLE`").
+This delta for test #1 shows this change, at `state` at the red marker: [1_cee44e1.png &larr;&rarr; 1.png](https://github.com/TimRudy/uart-verilog/compare/main...TimRudy:diff-test-1_cee44e1 "Compare: Logic fix at transition from `READY` to `IDLE`").
+(Nice, right?!)

 <br />